bugzilla/bugzilla/docs/en/rst/installation.rst

 in :file:`/usr/local` with a symbolic link to the web server's document directories or an alias in the web server's configuration.

-.. caution:: The default Bugzilla distribution is NOT designed to be placed in a :file:`cgi-bin` directory.
+.. warning:: The default Bugzilla distribution is NOT designed to be placed in a :file:`cgi-bin` directory.
 This includes any directory which is configured using the ``ScriptAlias`` directive of Apache.